 7. Min-Zhen – The Black Cat

 Picasso’s cat was a cruel one – time for a smiling one!
 Min Zhen was a Chinese painter and seal carver born in Nanchang, Jiangxi, who spent most of his life in the Chinese city of Hubei.
-He was noted for painting human figures and doing occasional finger painting.
-He was orphaned at an early age and is sometimes associated with the Eight Eccentrics of Yangzhou, which is the name for a group of eight Chinese painters active in the 18th century who were known in the Qing Dynasty for rejecting the orthodox ideas about painting in favor of a style deemed expressive and individualist.
+He was noted for painting human figures and occasionally doing finger painting.
+He was orphaned at an early age and is sometimes associated with the Eight Eccentrics of Yangzhou, which is the name for a group of eight Chinese painters active in the 18th century who were known in the Qing Dynasty for rejecting orthodox ideas about painting in favor of a style they deemed expressive and individualist.

 8. Henriette Ronner-Knip – The Cat at Play